fac21/rosie-odonnell-timer/README.md

 ### Callbacks

 I worked hard on getting a callback function to work this week, in order to call the 5 minute countdown function once the 25 minute countdown function had completed.
+However, ultimately, I wasn't able to get it working.

-I started by creating two separate functions for.
+I started by creating two separate functions fors.
 Here's one of them:

 ``` Javascript
  function timer25Function() {